3dim-computational-imaging/3dim-website/content/authors/murali-balaji/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Ph.D.
-Students
+  - Postdocs
 ---

-James Taylor is a first-year PhD student in the Wyant College of Optical Sciences at the University of Arizona.
-He received bachelor’s degrees in Physics and Economics from Vanderbilt University in 2021.
-He worked for 4D technology, a subsidiary of Onto Innovation, as part of a team building a dual-wavelength interferometer system to measure rougher surfaces with a higher effective wavelength.
-His current research interests include optical metrology and computational imaging.
+Muralidhar Madabhushi Balaji is a postdoctoral researcher at the Computational 3D Imaging and Measurement Lab at the Wyant College of Optical Sciences at the University of Arizona.
+Prior to that, he was a graduate student at the Photonics Architecture Lab at Southern Methodist University, where his research focused on leveraging the unique properties of coherent light to address complex imaging challenges, including non-line-of-sight imaging and imaging through scattering media.
+His dissertation integrates the latest advancements in tunable diode lasers, neuromorphic focal plane arrays, and computational processing techniques to image through heavily scattering media.